Non-Hispanic whites: Contemporary era

 Since 1965 white migration to the United States has been relatively minor compared to other racial and ethnic groups.
-During the 1990s there was a moderate increase from former communist countries in Eastern Europe.
-At the same time birthrates amongst whites have fallen below replacement level.
+During the 1990s there was a moderate increase from former communist countries of the Eastern Bloc and the Soviet Union.
+At the same time birthrates amongst Whites have fallen below replacement level.
+In 1980, non-Hispanic whites made up about 80 percent of the U.S. population, but that number has declined sharply in recent years.
+It is projected that white people will become a minority by 2045.

 Culture

 White Americans have developed their own music, art, cuisine, fashion, and political economy largely based on a combination of traditional European ones.
-Most religious white Americans are Christian.
+Today, the majority of White Americans are Protestants, although there are also large groups of Catholics and Jews throughout the population.
 Many Europeans often Anglicized their names and over time most Europeans adopted English as their primary language and intermarried with other white groups.